kbredies/tgv_pycuda/README.md

 # PyCUDA primal-dual algorithms for TV/TGV-constrained imaging problems

 Algorithms, examples and tests for denoising, deblurring, zooming, dequantization and compressed sensing with total variation and second-order total generalized variation regularization.
 Python implementation with GPU accelertation using PyCUDA.

 The code reproduces, in particular, the numerical experiments in the associated publication:

-- Kristian Bredies.
+> Kristian Bredies.
 Recovering piecewise smooth multichannel images by minimization of convex functionals with total generalized variation penalty. *Lecture Notes in Computer Science*, 8293:44-77, 2014.

-## Installation
+## Getting started

 One easy way of getting started is to create a Python virtual environment, install the dependencies and to call a test script.
 For instance, run in the project folder: